How to Open File Explorer in Windows 10 (Browse Your Files)

-Windows Explorer is a convenient utility built into Windows.
-This is article is all about how to open Windows File Explorer the easiest and quickest way.
+Windows Explorer is a convenient utility built into Windows to view and manipulate files.
+This article is about how to open Windows File Explorer most easily and quickly.

 To open File Explorer

 Press and hold down the Windows Key (⊞) and tap the letter E with another finger on your keyboard and release the Windows key.